get-iplayer/get_iplayer/README.md

 	`get_iplayer --pid=b07gcv34 --pid=b07h60ld` [multiple arguments]

 NOTE: Sometimes you may not be able to download a listed programme immediately after broadcast (usually available within 24hrs of airing).
-Some BBC programmes may not be available from iPlayer.
+Some BBC programmes may not be available from iPlayer/Sounds.